-So far I have unfortunately not been able to test the CNC function to my satisfaction.
+So far, I have unfortunately not been able to test the CNC function to my satisfaction.
 Neither with a source file from the SD card nor via a directly connected PC and the enclosed Creality Workshop app.
 The latter is really difficult to use.

 For me as a layperson, the milling cutter gets going and behaves like a laser.
-He drives to the first point, turns the motor up as if he wanted to drill the first point, then moves while the motor is still slowing down to the next point and then increases the speed there again.
-But that would mean that the path would also be partially milled !?
+It moves to the first point, turns the motor up as if it’s ready to drill the first point, then moves while the motor is still slowing down to the next point, and then increases the speed there again.

-In my tests, however, nothing happened because he did the entire milling process in the air, regardless of what I set.
-Even if I dip the milling cutter into the material on the printer itself via MOVE and set the Z value, it then starts up again after the start process.
+In my tests, nothing happened because the mill cutter did the milling process in the air, regardless of what I set.
+Even if I dip the milling cutter into the material on the printer via MOVE and set the Z value, it then moved up again after the start process.

 If someone has a tip for another app, feel free to add it in the comments.
 When I have gained further experience on the subject of CNC and lasers, you will most certainly read about it.